 My patients tell me every day how much they love their clear aligners.
 It's true!
 They know they are on the journey to the smile they always wanted, and are surprised at just how discreet and comfortable their treatment can be.

-Ultimately, I believe patients should ENJOY the smile journey, and it is definitely possible.
-But it doesn't just happen; as with all things in life, it requires planning, discipline, and sacrifice.
-And it doesn't hurt to know a few tricks of the trade that alleviate the aches and pains that occur when straightening your teeth with Invisalign.
+But comfort doesn't just happen; as with all things in life, it requires planning, discipline, and sacrifice.
+And it doesn't hurt to know a few Invisalign tips and tricks to alleviate the aches and pains that occur when straightening your teeth with clear aligners.

-Learn these five tips, and more importantly, integrate them into your daily routine from the start of your treatment to experience more comfort and joy throughout your smile journey.
+These are my top five tips for Invisalign patients, and I recommend you integrate them into your daily routine the moment you start treatment.
+If you do, I promise you'll experience more comfort and joy throughout your smile journey.

 1. Protect Your Mouth And Tongue

 There's no getting around it: those cold plastic trays are going to be in your mouth 22 hours a day, and your mouth is not going to like it.
-At least at first; as your treatment progresses, your mouth and tongue will naturally toughen up in response to your clear braces.
-Dental wax can be a lifesaver here, especially for any rough edges of the trays.
+During the early days of treatment, you may experience sores in your mouth and on your tongue from the plastic retainers.
+While your mouth will naturally toughen up as you proceed, the first few weeks of treatment can be a trying time.

 2. Remove Your Trays the Safe & Sanitary Way